WEEKLY STOCK COMMENT: LINK GROUP

 LNK is a defensive business with high barriers to entry and strong cash flow generation.
 The company has a successful track record in growing earnings and integrating new businesses, and its management team has a long tenure with the business.
 LNK’s strong market position and lower cost to administer leads to strong potential to grow market share and earnings.
 Overall, we believe LNK is a good fit for portfolios, providing a stable exposure to the Australian financial sector and earnings to grow from achieving operating efficiencies from recent acquisitions.

-Risks for LNK include 1) increased competition, 2) regulatory change, and 3) lack of ability to integrate acquisitions.
+Potential downside risks for LNK include 1) increased competition, 2) regulatory issues, and 3) acquisition risk.